-The next time your default mode says that America (like Abigail's senseless husband) should be judged, or our leaders are corrupt and deserve what they get, or you wish your bosses would feel the pain of paying for what they’ve done . . . seek the Lord about it before you become a senseless soldier and call down (or agree with) destruction.
+The next time your default mode says that your country (like Abigail's senseless husband) should be judged, or your leaders are corrupt and deserve what they get, or you wish your employers would feel the pain of paying for what they’ve done . . . seek the Lord about it before you become a senseless soldier and call down (or agree with) destruction.
 (Luke 9:51-55)

-Added note for the current times: As we see a meltdown of morals in our country, and things like abortion including babies born and breathing--we know that God's judgment will not wait forever.
-Our job as intercessors, though, is not to call it down, but rather to stand in the gap unless or until God tells us to get out of the way.
+Added note for the current times: As we see a meltdown of morals in our country, and things like abortion up to and including babies who are born and breathing—we know that God's judgment will not wait forever.
+Our job as intercessors is not to call it down, but rather to stand in the gap unless or until God tells us to get out of the way.

 Lesson #4: In desperate times when we pray for a healing or a miracle, we often end the prayer with a sigh and say, “but never the less, Your will be done, Lord,” as if we somehow know His will is likely going to be the opposite of what we just asked for.
 What does this attitude communicate to those who are being prayed for or to those who are listening? (“I want for your loved one to be healed, but God on the other hand . . .”)
 Some of us won’t even dare to pray, “Your will be done,” because we’re scared of what He might do!
 Be honest.
 How often does that describe you?
 What does that say about your concept of who God is or what He wants to do?